Bodie State Historic Park

 Bodie State Historic Park is a genuine California gold-mining ghost town.
 Visitors can walk down the deserted streets of a town that once had around 2,000 structures and a population of roughly 8,000 people.

 The town is named for W.S.
 Body (or Bodey), who had discovered small amounts of gold in hills north of Mono Lake.
 In 1875, a mine cave-in revealed a rich vein of ore, which led to purchase of the mine by the Standard Company in 1877.
 People flocked to Bodie and transformed it from a town of a few dozen to a boomtown.
 In 1881, Bodie's "bust" began and the town's population declined drastically.
 The town's population continuing to decline until only a few remained.
 Mining officially ceased in Bodie in 1942, the final nail in the coffin for Bodie's township.
-Two large fires in 1892 and 1932 reduced the town's remaining structures down to only 5% of the 2,000 structures that once stood.
+Two large fires in 1892 and 1932 reduced the town's remaining structures down to less than 10% of the 2,000 structures that once stood.

 Know Before You Go